 Listing 1.2.
-Binary code with after executing a self-modifying instruction.
+Binary code after executing a self-modifying instruction.

 a computer reads instructions to execute.
-Self-modifying behaviour can be implemented using different techniques.
+Self-modification can be implemented using different techniques.
 For example, let us consider a self-modifying concurrent binary code of a Linux program running on a CPU with x86 architecture.
 Programs for this architecture mostly use mov instructions to write data into memory, including the memory of executable instructions.
 A portion of the program's assembly is demonstrated in Listing 1.1.
 The first column denotes relative addresses of instructions.
 The second column contains bytes stored at that address, and the third column is the corresponding assembly code for the binary code. eax and ebx are CPU registers, and al points to the lowest byte of eax.
-For example, two bytes stored at the memory address 0x04 are 0x31c0, which is a bytecode for the assembly instruction xor eax, eax, which sets eax to 0.

 Let us explain why this code is self-modifying and concurrent.
 First, a process starts executing the program at the address 0x04 and reads bytes 0x31c0 stored at this location.
 Bytecode 0x31c0 corresponds to the instruction xor eax, eax, which means the process sets eax to 0.
 This instruction is two bytes long, so the process reads the next instruction from the address 0x06.
 This address contains bytes 0xb001, which is the bytecode of the instruction mov al, 0x1, which sets the lowest byte of eax to 0x1.
 Then, the process executes the instruction mov ebx, 0xb002cd80, which corresponds to the bytecode 0xbb80cd02b0 stored at the address 0x08.
 This sets ebx to 0xb002cd80.
 Next, the process executes the instruction stored at the address 0x0d.
-This instruction is mov [0x04], ebx and it stores the values of ebx (previously set to 0xb002cd80) to the address 0x04.
+This instruction is mov [0x04], ebx and it stores the value of ebx (previously set to 0xb002cd80) to the address 0x04.
 This changes the instructions stored at address 0x04.
-Since 0xb002cd80 is the binary code for instructions mov al, 0x2 and int, 0x80, the instruction at address 0x04 and 0x06 will be replaced by these two instructions.
+Since 0xb002cd80 is the binary code for instructions mov al, 0x2 and int, 0x80, the instructions at the addresses 0x04 and 0x06 will be replaced by these two instructions.
 Therefore, mov [0x04], ebx is a self-modifying instruction.
-The code of the program after selfmodification occurs is presented in Listing 1.2.
+The code of the program after self-modification occurs is presented in Listing 1.2.
 The next instruction the process reads will be jmp 0x04 (corresponding to the bytecode 0xebe7 contained at the location 0x13), which will make the process jump to the address 0x04.
 As explained, this address now contains a modified instruction with the bytecode 0xcd80.
 The new assembly is mov al, 0x2, which sets eax to 2 (remember that we set higher bytes of eax to 0 with xor eax, eax).
 Then, the process will execute the modified instruction at the address 0x06 with the new bytecode 0xcd80, which corresponds to the assembly int, 0x80.
-This instruction tells Linux kernel to execute a system function (or system call / syscall) with the function code stored in eax.
+This instruction tells Linux kernel to execute a system function with the function code stored in eax.
 The function code 0x2 corresponds to the kernel's fork function, which spawns a copy of the current process.
 Since the previous instruction sets eax to 0x2, Linux kernel executes the fork function, making this program also concurrent.